soi-20/brains/README.md

 Functional flow is the mind state where you can think almost everything as a function.

+# Find Your Own Functions

+## First: Be Clear

+> Micro problems: Death?
+Poor or Rich?
+Social status?
+Happiness?
+What's the meaning of life?

+How do you see yourself？ Are those solving your own micro problems?
+You need to be crystal clear on what you want to be and what kind of life you wanna live.
+What do you want to learn?
+Why?

+> Macro problems: Environment, Econ...other human beings, animal, humanity...

+How you view the world and why?
+What kind of impact do you want to create?
+What are the goals you wanna reach?

+## Second: Be Composable

+### Why should we compose functions?

+> Micro: Efficiency, Survive better.
+Understand the world better.
+Avoid bias.

+> Macro: Empathy, Elevate civilization of human beings.
+Survive better, together.
+Build better environment.

+You need to be clear on how to achieve the goals above.
+Then you will figure out what’s ur input and output.

+In order to create Functional Flow in your mind, you should functionize your knowledge and how you see the world.

+In order to stay in functional, you should be willing to contribute those knowledge and wisdom. in short, no selfishness.

+Now you can reach the goal faster by composing other functions.

 ## Why Do Functions Matter?

 - Functions are a great abstraction.
 Looking at the input and output values gives you the complete information about the data flow.
 This makes functions very easy to reason about.
 Efficiency.